ExamDay/BitWise/README.md

 We can achieve this by applying a pattern of bit-masks to our data and carefully organizing the output into our desired encoding.
-We can then write individual bytes of this serial encoding to disk in keeping with hardware limitations &#8212; then reversing the process at read time.
+We can then write individual bytes of this serial encoding to disk in keeping with hardware limitations &#8212; then reverse the process at read time.

-BitWise provides two primary tools.
+Primarily, BitWise provides two tools.
 The first is an efficient bit-coder for packing/unpacking an array to-and-from specified bitdepths.
 The second is an fstream-style, binary file handler with coders built-in to facilitate bitwise read/write operations on storage.
 ## How to Compile